-- Family Photo.
-A photo is useful for identification and if someone gets separated.
+- A current photo is useful for identification and if someone gets separated.
 Use the school picture ID card your kids get with new pictures.

 Create a Grab and Go List

 - Print and fill out my Grab and Go List.
 Prioritize what you would grab now while you are calm and collected.
-Work on this before the adrenaline rush and won’t remember the name of your youngest child in an emergency.
+Work on this before the adrenaline rush comes and you can’t remember the name of one of your kids in an emergency.

-- This handout will help if you have 5, 15 or 30 minutes to evacuate.
-Put the most important items in the 5 min. evacuation and so on.
+- This handout will help when you have 5, 15 or 30 minutes to evacuate.
+Put the most important items in the 5 min. section and so on.
 If you did this last year, update it.
 Hang a few copies inside cupboard doors in your house.
 Make sure your teen knows where it is.

 These tasks may take several weeks to complete.
 Just do the best you can with the time you have.